Sonoma–Marin Area Rail Transit: Fares

 The system operates with fare zones and a proof-of-payment system with the San Francisco Bay-area Clipper card serving as a payment method.
 Tickets may also be purchased using the SMART eTickets mobile app.
 There are five zones in the initial opening segment which will expand to seven when service to Cloverdale is established.
 Zone ticketing requires little infrastructure at the stations but can be expensive for passengers making a short trip that crosses a zone boundary.

 Fares start at $1.50 for a ride within one zone, with an additional $1.50 added for entering each new zone.
 Once a daily fare of $15 is reached (the maximum round-trip fare), no additional fares will be assessed for further travel that day.
 Transfers from Santa Rosa CityBus, Sonoma County Transit, Petaluma Transit, and Golden Gate Transit will receive a $1.50 reduction in fare per transfer ($0.75 for discounted tickets).
 A specialty Discount Clipper card or the SMART phone app, can be used for discounted fares of up to 50% for children, senior citizens, low income, and persons with disabilities.
 The Discounted fare is $0.75 plus $0.75 per zone A monthly pass is also sold for $135 ($67.50 for eligible riders) which grants the bearer 31 days of unlimited travel from the date of first use.
 A Special Weekender Pass is offered on Saturdays for $10 ($5 for eligible riders) that offers unlimited rides for the day.
 Parking is $2 daily or $20 for a monthly pass at stations, with no overnight parking.

 SMART train service was free of charge during the preview service period and the opening day of full service.
 After opening day, SMART fares were half price through Labor Day, September 4, 2017.
 Regular fares were charged beginning on September 5.
 The October 2017 Northern California wildfires and 2019 California wildfires prompted the agency to provide free limited service for evacuees.

 Additional services

 Excursion trains may be run for special events, such as the Marin County Fair.

 Until 2017, the Sonoma Raceway operated a race-day excursion service that used right-of-way owned by SMART, though not on the mainline tracks and using Amtrak equipment.
 A minimal platform had been constructed nearby.

 Ridership

-Ridership in the second quarter of 2018 was 177,800, for a weekly average of 13,700.
-The highest single day ridership occurred on Saturday, August 18, 2018 when 4,735 trips were counted during a weekend of free rides.
+SMART was the first Bay Area transit agency to match its pre-pandemic ridership; 2023 ridership of 750,016 was 4% above 2019 ridership.
+However, daily ridership was still below the 5,100 originally projected.